iggallagher/Spectral-Embedding/README.md

 The embedding techniques are also used to embed a time series of adjacency matrices.
 - `UASE(As, d)`: Compute the d-dimensional left and right unfolded adjacency spectral embedding for a sequence of adjacency matrices As.
 - `omnibus(As, d)`: Compute the d-dimensional omnibus spectral embedding for a sequence of adjacency matrices As.
 For more details see Levin, K., Athreya, A., Tang, M., Lyzinski, V., Park, Y., and Priebe, C. E. (2017).
-A central limit theorem for an omnibus embedding of multiple random graphs and implications for multiscale network inference. [*arXiv preprint arXiv:1705.09355*](https://arxiv.org/abs/1705.09355)
+A central limit theorem for an omnibus embedding of multiple random graphs and implications for multiscale network inference. [*arXiv preprint arXiv:1705.09355*](https://arxiv.org/abs/1705.09355).

+This section also includes functionality to choose the dimensionality for an adjacency spectral embeddding.
+For more details see Zhu, M. and Ghodsi, A. (2006).
+Automatic dimensionality selection from the scree plot via the use of profile likelihood.
+- `dim_select(A, max_dim=100)`: Compute the profile likelihood for the singular values of the singular value decomposition of an adjacency matrix A considering the first max_dim singular values.
+- `plot_dim_select(lq_best, lq, S, max_plot=50)`: Produce a visualation of the output of the `dim_select` function; lq_best, lq, S.

 ### distribution.py
 TO DO